cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   ```
 - `outstandingDowntime: <string, Bool>` is a mapping from validator addresses to boolean values.
   `outstandingDowntime[valAddr] == TRUE` entails that the consumer chain sent a request to slash for downtime the validator with address `valAddr`.
-  `outstandingDowntime[valAddr]` is set to false once the consumer chain receives a confirmation that the slash request was received by the provider chain, i.e., a `VSCPacket` that contains `valAddr` in `slashAcks`.
+  `outstandingDowntime[valAddr]` is set to false once the consumer chain receives a confirmation that the downtime slash request was received by the provider chain, i.e., a `VSCPacket` that contains `valAddr` in `downtimeSlashAcks`.
   The mapping enables the consumer CCV module to avoid sending to the provider chain multiple slashing requests for the same downtime infraction.
 - `providerDistributionAccount: string` is the address of the distribution module account on the provider chain.
 It enables the consumer chain to transfer rewards to the provider chain.
 - `distributionChannelId: Identifier` is the ID of the distribution token transfer channel used for sending rewards to the provider chain.